tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 * to optimize **both the actor and the critic** using Kronecker-factored approximate curvature (K-FAC) with trust region
   * K-FAC to approximate the natural gradient update for actor-critic methods, with trust region optimization for stability
   * optimizing both the actor and the critic using natural gradient updates
-* applying a natural gradient update to the critic
+* applying a **natural gradient update to the critic**
   * previous natural policy gradient method applied a natural gradient update only to the actor
   * assume the output of the critic is defined to be a Gaussian distribution
 * define the joint distribution of the policy and the value distribution by assuming independence of the two output distributions, i.e., `$p(a, v|s) = \pi(a|s) p(v|s)$`, and construct the Fisher metric with respect to `$p(a, v|s)$`,
 * apply K-FAC to approximate the Fisher matrix to perform updates simultaneously.
+* to avoid instability in training, it is often beneficial to use an architecture where the two networks share lower-layer representations but have distinct output layers

 ## setup
-* to avoid instability in training, it is often beneficial to use an architecture where the two networks share lower-layer representations but have distinct output layers
-* env:
+* task
-  * discrete ctrl: Atari environments [4] and
+  * discrete ctrl: Atari env
+    * 6 games: Beamrider, Breakout Pong, Q-bert, Seaquest, Space Invaders
-  * continuous ctrl: the MuJoCo [27] tasks
+  * continuous ctrl: MuJoCo env
+    * 6 task
+    * input
       * low-dimensional state-space representation
       * directly from pixel representation
 * baselines
-  * a synchronous and batched version of the asynchronous advantage actor critic model (A3C) [18]: A2C
+  * A2C: a synchronous and batched version of the asynchronous advantage actor critic model (A3C) [18]
-  * TRPO [22].
+  * TRPO [22]
+* eval metric:
-* plots on: episode reward vs number of timesteps
+  * plot episode reward vs number of timesteps
+    * to show sample efficiency: i.e., speed of convergence per number of timesteps
+    * shaded region denotes the standard deviation over 2 (Atari) and 3 (Mujoco) random seeds.
+  * table: rewards col, #episode col
+    * present the mean of rewards of the last 100 episodes in training for 50 million timesteps, as well as the number of episodes required to achieve human performance [17]
+  * table:
+    * row: method
+    * col: env (atari, mujoco)
+    * cell: timesteps per second
+  * plot: with different batch size

 ## result
+* discrete ctrl:
+  * significantly outperformed A2C in terms of sample efficiency (i.e., speed of convergence per number of timesteps) by a significant margin in all games.
+* cont ctrl:
+  * significantly outperformed baselines on six out of eight MuJoCo tasks and
+  * performed competitively with A2C on the other two tasks (Walker2d and Swimmer).

 * ACKTR substantially improves both sample efficiency and the final performance of the agent compared to the state-of-the-art on-policy actor-critic method A2C [18] and the famous trust region optimizer TRPO [22].

 * the per-update computation cost of ACKTR is only 10% to 25% higher than SGD-based methods.
+* ACKTR only increases computing time by at most 25% per timestep, demonstrating its practicality with large optimization benefits

 * regardless of which norm we use to optimize the critic, there are improvements brought by applying ACKTR to the actor compared to the baseline A2C
   * improvements brought by using the Gauss-Newton norm for optimizing the critic are more substantial in terms of sample efficiency and episode rewards at the end of training.
   * the Gauss-Newton norm also helps stabilize the training, as we observe larger variance in the results over random seeds with the Euclidean norm.

 * the benefit increases substantially when using a larger batch size with ACKTR compared to with A2C.
+* ACKTR > (A2C, TRPO)

 ## misc
 * Natural gradient methods (cf standard gradients)